This retro compact camera hasn’t even launched yet, but it’s already a best-seller

-This retro compact camera hasn’t even started shipping, but it’s already a best-seller – and is even beating out popular mirrorless cameras
+This retro compact camera hasn’t even started shipping yet, but it’s already a best-seller – and is even beating out popular mirrorless cameras

 The list of trending compact cameras at B&H is topped by the Instax Mini Evo Cinema, Kodak Charmera, and Ricoh GR IV Monochrome